The Authority's Revenue Bonds funded the Emergency Communications System, which is comprised of certain real property,

 vehicles.
 The System encompasses two separate simulcast zones and three repeater fill-in sites.
 The eastern simulcast zone

-consists of six transmit/receive sites and two receive-only sites, each with nine trunked radio channels, and provides radio
+consists of six transmit/receive sites and two receive-only sites, each with eleven trunked radio channels, and provides radio

 coverage for the dense urban area along the corridor formed by U.S. Highway 101.
 The western simulcast zone consists of three

-sites, each with six trunked radio channels, and provides radio coverage for the rural parts of the County along U.S. Highway 1.
+sites, each with seven trunked radio channels, and provides radio coverage for the rural parts of the County along U.S. Highway 1.

 County.
 View a map of the network installations.